HypeCheck

 Red Flags to Watch For

-• Vaping products labeled 'valerian root' have been found to contain dangerous synthetic cannabinoids — vaping any product with this label carries serious risk
+• Vaping products marketed as 'valerian root' have been found to contain synthetic cannabinoids — a serious and potentially life-threatening fraud

-• Potential interactions with tricyclic antidepressants flagged in pharmacy literature — consult a pharmacist or doctor if you take any antidepressants
+• Potential interactions with tricyclic antidepressants flagged in drug interaction literature — consult a pharmacist before combining

 Research Sources